-Going Through the Motions: It's not really noticeable unless you're really playing close attention, but if you watch long enough, you'll notice that a lot of characters use the same gestures, or tend to cross and uncross their arms a lot.
+Going Through the Motions: It's not really noticeable unless you're really paying close attention, but if you watch long enough, you'll notice that a lot of characters use the same gestures, or tend to cross and uncross their arms a lot.

-Gold Digger: Noble-hunting — practically a profession amongst the casteless dwarves, as children inherit the caste of the parent of the same sex.
+Gold Digger: Noble-hunting is practically a profession amongst the casteless dwarves, as children inherit the caste of the parent of the same sex.
 Such a child is a valuable commodity which benefits both parents.
 The casteless family is adopted into the noble house and the nobles receive another heir, which, due to low fertility rates and casualties from the darkspawn and political backstabbing, are in rather short supply.

 The killing of Connor is shown off-screen.
 This is presumably because showing the deliberate murder of a young boy, even a possessed one, even in an M-rated game, would have upset the Media Watchdogs.
-The killing of Oren, the PC's young nephew, in the Human Noble origin is given the same treatment.
+The killing of Oren, the PC's young nephew in the Human Noble origin, is given the same treatment.

 At the Landsmeet, Loghain's execution is given this treatment, sort of.
 As the sword is swung, the camera cuts away to Anora's face as his blood splatters her.

-Grail In The Garbage: Far Song, generally considered one of if not the best bow in the game, has apparently spent decades sitting buried in the stockroom of a tiny podunk blacksmith shop in Redcliffe.
+Grail in the Garbage: Far Song, generally considered one of if not the best bow in the game, has apparently spent decades sitting buried in the stockroom of a tiny podunk blacksmith shop in Redcliffe.

 The Greatest Story Never Told: A series of Codex entries found in the Deep Roads gives the first-person accounts of a group of dwarven miners searching for treasure at the direction of their leader, who thought they were getting directions from the Stone itself.
 Instead of treasure, they found a darkspawn-dug tunnel that was about to break into Orzammar.
 The miners pulled a Heroic Sacrifice by collapsing the tunnel, and no one in Orzammar would ever know that they owed their continued existence to a small group that were considered losers and misfits when they were there.

 Bhelen is actually following in his Paragon ancestor's footsteps.
 When the Deshyrs bickered amongst themselves on whose Thaigs to save in the First Blight, Aeducan seized control, cut off Orzammar from the other dwarven settlements, and was Paragon'd for saving the dwarves.
-It's entirely likely that the Deshyr were livid with him though.

 This applies to quite a few situations in the game - e.g., the conflicts between the Dalish elves and the werewolves and the Templars and the mages, not to mention the motivations of primary antagonist Loghain.
 That being said, there is usually an acceptable middle ground solution for most of the quests - but Orzammar isn't one of them, given the epilogue.